koobedoc/watchio/docs/mkdocs/index.md

 This package provides utilities to watch for IO activities of Unix processes.
-Applications can use it to reduce the updating website static pages.
+Applications can use it to reduce updating website static pages.

 An example use case is a microserver that displays a list of recently modified files that have not been checked into a revision control system.
 A sensible implementation will be to